dyncan/introduction-to-lightning-web-component/README.md

-# Introduction to Lightning Web Components
+# Introduction to Lightning Web Component

 To start the slide show: